Dr. Ginger Campbell, MD

 In July 2014 I left emergency medicine to begin a Fellowship in Palliative Care at the University of Alabama School of Medicine (UAB).
 I completed the fellowship in June 2015 and I now work at the VA Hospital in Birmingham, AL, where I split my time between Palliative Medicine and the Emergency Department.
 I produced my Brain Science Podcast through out the fellowship, but Books and Ideas has been less regular.

-On the Brain Science Podcast we explore how recent scientific discoveries are unraveling age-old mysteries, such as intelligence, emotions, personality, and memory.
+Brain Science was launched in 2006 as the Brain Science Podcast.
+The goal is to explore how recent scientific discoveries are unraveling age-old mysteries, such as intelligence, emotions, personality, and memory.
 We also look at why the brain is much more complex than any computer yet devised.
 Since the podcast launched, I have had the opportunity to interview quite a few leading scientists and writers and the show has been ranked #1 on iTunes™.
-There are now 70+ episodes available and the Brain Science Podcast has enjoyed over 2 million downloads.
+There are now 150+ episodes available and in November 2018 the show passed 10 million downloads.

 I started Books and Ideas in 2006 so I would have a place to share my thoughts about everything from science to philosophy.
 I have done every thing from Harry Potter to an interview with Nobel Prize winning physicist, Frank Wilczek.
 The show has evolved to have a focus on promoting science over pseudoscience, but it an outlet for my diverse interests.
+When my husband died unexpectedly in 2015, it became difficult to keep both shows going, but I am planning to resume regular production of Books and Ideas in December, 2018.
 Subscribe in iTunes™.